 AI, sustainability, and intelligent automation will be the forces behind technology by 2026.
 The development of agentic AI will advance autonomy and green computing, edge AI, and quantum systems will revolutionize industries.
 Robotics and immersive tools will transform the work and design process, and new jobs will be created in AI, cybersecurity, and sustainability.
 This paper will subdivide the 20 new technology trends of 2026, the opportunities they present, and the future prepared jobs that will drive this age of intelligent change.
+A marketer is given an overview of the cost and creation of a campaign overnight at 8:59 am.
+An AI agent will have already created a dashboard by this time and has tested the campaign.

 Top 5 Technology Trends in 2026